DGEs2018/Traineeship-progress/Week19/journal.md

 ## HTML forms & label
 ### Definition
 - HTML forms allow for interaction of users with the webpage
+- The means for users to give their data and commit submission
+-

 - There are a variety of elements that belong to forms
     - <input></input> - one line text